 One of my favourite anecdotes from this year’s closing speech — and one I had never heard from Jane before — was about her favourite tree.
 The name Roots and Shoots was of course inspired by trees, which Jane described as ‘magical creatures’.

-“My fave tree, Beech, is in Bournemouth where my sister lives,” she said.
+“My favourite tree, Beech, is in Bournemouth where my sister lives,” she said.
 “He’s over 100 years old and I used to swing from his branches growing up.”

 When you think of trees as the ultimate givers of life — providing energy, shelter and clean air to the world around them — it’s easy to see why Dr Jane would take such inspiration from them!